Virginia Department of Transportation: Closing of rest areas

-In July 2009, VDOT closed 19 of its rest areas around the state, leaving some stretches of highway, such as I-81 which is a popular route for trucks, or the heavily traveled and often congested I-95 northbound between Washington, D.C. and Richmond, a distance of 106 mi, without a rest stop.
+In July 2009, the Virginia Department of Transportation closed 19 of its rest areas around the state, leaving some stretches of highway, such as I-81 which is a popular route for trucks, or the heavily traveled and often congested I-95 northbound between Washington, D.C. and Richmond, a distance of 106 mi, without a rest stop.
 Drivers complained that people who needed to use the restroom would have nowhere to go.
-VDOT countered that the I-95 corridor is highly developed, and many businesses have restrooms, and that closing the rest stops would save VDOT 9 million dollars toward its 2.6 billion dollar budget deficit.
+The Virginia Department of Transportation countered that the I-95 corridor is highly developed, and many businesses have restrooms, and that closing the rest stops would save the Virginia Department of Transportation 9 million dollars toward its 2.6 billion dollar budget deficit.

 In January 2010, governor Bob McDonnell announced that he would reopen all of the closed rest areas as part of his campaign promises.
 The state is using an "adopt a rest stop" program, pulling 3 million dollars from the reserve maintenance fund, and employing non-violent inmates to help reopen the rest stops.
 They all reopened on April 17, 2010.

 Roadside memorials

 Spontaneous roadside memorials, often in the form of white crosses, Stars of David, bouquets of flowers, and photos of the dead, have been placed along roads at the scenes of fatal accidents.
 As of July 1, 2003, Virginia law has banned these memorials.
 Transportation officials have deemed them a threat to the safety of motorists.

-Virginia law §33.2-216 prohibits any person from installing a memorial on any highway controlled by the VDOT without a permit.
-VDOT will install a roadside memorial sign, normally for a period of two years.
+Virginia law §33.2-216 prohibits any person from installing a memorial on any highway controlled by the Virginia Department of Transportation without a permit.
+The Virginia Department of Transportation will install a roadside memorial sign, normally for a period of two years.
 The sign may not deviate from the standard roadside memorial sign specifications.
 The cost must by paid by the person requesting the sign.

 Not everyone agreed with the new program.
 Vowing to ignore the program, Del.
-Robert G. Marshall (R-Prince William), whose son was killed in an auto accident along Interstate 81 in November 2001, said:
+Robert G. Marshall (R-Prince William), whose son was killed in an auto accident along I-81 in November 2001, said: